William Bolts

-William Bolts (1738–1808) was a Dutch-born British merchant active in India.
+William Bolts (7 February 1739 – 1808) was a Dutch-born British merchant active in India.
 He began his career as an employee of the East India Company, and subsequently became an independent merchant.
-He is best known today for his 1772 book, Considerations on India Affairs, which detailed the administration of the East India Company in Bengal which began shortly after their victory in the Battle of Plassey in 1757.
+He is best known today for his 1772 book, Considerations on India Affairs, which detailed the administration of the East India Company in Bengal which began shortly after their victory in the Battle of Plassey in June 1757.
 The observations and experiences he recorded offer a unique resource for scholars inquiring into the nature of Company rule in Bengal.
 Throughout his life, Bolts continued to propose and execute various trading ventures on his own behalf and in conjunction with various commercial and governmental partners.
-The ventures of individual traders like Bolts did much to spur governments and large corporations into the expansion of their own interests.
+The ventures of individual traders, like Bolts, did much to spur governments and large corporations into the expansion of their own interests.

-Biography
+Origin

-William Bolts was born in Amsterdam on 7 February 1738.
-The baptismal register of the English Reformed Church at Amsterdam records his baptism on 21 February 1738.
-His parents were William and Sarah Bolts, who left almost no traces; perhaps both English, like the witnesses, although Piot suggested his father was from the Palatinate (region).
+William Bolts was born in Amsterdam on 7 February 1739.
+The baptismal register of the English Reformed Church at Amsterdam records his baptism on 21 February 1739.
+His parents were William and Sarah Bolts.
+Bolts himself declared that his father was a native of Heidelberg and therefore claimed to be "a subject of Germany", although at the time of this statement he was attempting to get out of legal problems with the Company.
+Some sources suggest that Bolts himself was born in Germany.
+Many writers have claimed that Bolts was of ethnic Dutch origin, although writer Willem G.J.
+Kuiters notes that this claim appears to originate with a single source, the Biographie universelle from 1812, and is not confirmed by Dutch archival sources.